best-practice-and-impact/qa-of-code-guidance/book/testing_code.md

 The Python example above has one file containing unit tests for each module (group of related functions and classes).
 When using this structure you may want to also group multiple test functions into test classes.
-Having one test class per function/class that you are testing will make it clear that the group of tests relates to a that function or class in your source code.
+Having one test class per function/class that you are testing will make it clear that the group of tests relates to that function or class in your source code.

 ```{code-block} python
 # An example for tests/unit/test_math.py